gnello/php-mattermost-driver/README.md

 # php-mattermost-driver (v3.7.0)

-Completed Php Driver to interact with the Mattermost Web Service API.
+Completed Php Driver to interact with the [Mattermost Web Service API][4].
 Version of the Mattermost server required: 3.7.0

 Please read [the api documentation][1] for further information on using this application.